leonardo-asad/E-Commerce/README.md

 # Stack
 ![E-Commerce Stack](https://user-images.githubusercontent.com/64209661/207155008-f7c94a2b-c4b5-4359-95b1-dc38d53ec840.png)
 # Run locally
-To run the application you need to install separately the backend and the frontend apps located in the folders named server and client respectively.
+To run the application you need to install separately the backend and the frontend apps (server and client folders respectively).
-1.0.
-Download a copy of this repository on your local drive running this commands on your terminal:
+1. Download a copy of this repository on your local drive running this commands on your terminal:
 ```
 mkdir <name of the app>
 cd <name of the app>